jacobp100/hooks-test/README.md

 A somewhat complicated use case solved relatively nicely with React Hooks.
+Note this was the alpha version of hooks - there's a few things that need to be updated for the hooks that were actually released.

 One of my companies had an app made with React, but part of that was a canvas.
 The canvas was very complicated, and was essentially its own app.
 The main parts of complexity were: